Noulens/Noulens/README.md

 ## Hello there !

-My name is Thibault and I am a student in 42 Paris.
-I used to work in finance and one day I decided to become a developper, so I joined the coding school 42.
+My name is Thibault and I used to work in finance, one day I decided to become a developper so I joined the coding school 42.
+I am now a student in 42 Paris!

 ---
 ## 42 school project